Featured

 “I sent it, and I kid you not in less than two minutes, Connor wrote back and said, ‘We’ve got this,’” Schneider says.

-Martin quickly took off on his bike, grabbed the equipment at Best Bees’ Roxbury headquarters, and, with a wagon loaded with beekeeping equipment, walked a few miles to the Public Garden.
+Martin quickly took off on his bike and grabbed the equipment at Best Bees’ Roxbury headquarters.
+With a wagon loaded with beekeeping equipment, he walked a few miles to the Public Garden where he met up with Bee Society executive board members Gillian McMurtry and Parker Sutton and freshman Bee Society member and lifelong beekeeper Jessi Wood.

-Martin says the rescue itself, done in partnership with park rangers but helmed entirely by students, was “a difficult operation.”
+Performed in partnership with the Boston park rangers, Martin says the rescue itself was done entirely by students.
+He calls it “a difficult operation.”
 With hives that are managed by people, like the five on Northeastern’s campus, it’s easy to extract bees and honeycomb.
 This hive was located in the hollowed out branch of a willow, a tree known for its winding, crooked branches.

 “I’ve got the suit on and I’m trying to reach up and grab bees that are up in this crevice, and we sort of massaged the combs out,” Martin says.
 “We got most of the bees that first day, and then I went back the second day for the stragglers, because we had left some bees behind, and I actually found the queen that second day.”